T. E. R. Phillips

 As an amateur astronomer, he observed planets including Mars and Jupiter making a very thorough study of the surface currents on Jupiter.
-He joined the British Astronomical Association on 25 November 1896 and the Royal Astronomical Society on 12 May 1899.
+He joined the British Astronomical Association on 25 November 1896 and the Royal Astronomical Society as a Fellow on 12 May 1899.
 He was director of the Jupiter section of the British Astronomical Association from 1900-1933 and director of the Saturn section from 1935-1940.
 He was president of the British Astronomical Association between 1914 and 1916.
 He was president of the Royal Astronomical Society between 1927 and 1929.
 Has a member of the IAU commission on planets.

-He won the Jackson-Gwilt Medal of the Royal Astronomical Society in 1918.
+Phillips won the Jackson-Gwilt Medal of the Royal Astronomical Society in 1918.
+He received the first Walter Goodacre Medal and Gift from the British Astronomical Association in 1930.

 He co-wrote Splendour of the Heavens with W. H. Steavenson in 1923.

 In an addition to astronomy, he took an active interest in meteorology.